 UNC entered the 1975 NCAA Division I Basketball Tournament after capturing the ACC Tournament as the second seed with three narrow victories.
-They defeated, in order, seventh seed Wake Forest in overtime, 101–100; third seed Clemson in overtime, 76-71; and fourth seed North Carolina State, 70–66.
+They defeated, in order, seventh seed Wake Forest in overtime, 101–100; number-one seed Maryland, 87–85; and fourth seed North Carolina State, 70–66.

 The 1975 NCAA Tournament was the first to field thirty-two teams without first round byes, and the second that officially determined the Division I champion.
 Two cities hosted the first round games for the East region: Charlotte and Philadelphia.
 UNC played its first round opponent, New Mexico State, at the Charlotte Coliseum on March 15.
 New Mexico State had finished second in the Missouri Valley Conference behind Louisville.
 Also playing in Charlotte that day was Furman University against Boston College.
 The winners of both these games would head to Providence, Rhode Island for the Eastern Regionals.